nguyengiabach1201/melanoma-dection/README.md

 ## Note!!!
 This is just early-stage detection, you shouldn't misuse this model.

-Your image should be bright enough and you should crop the image to show the skin part that you suspect has cancer.
+Your image should be bright enough and you should crop the image to show the skin part that you suspect has melanoma cancer.
 If you put other objects in the image, the result won't be correct!